ssavitski/aircraft-scheduling/README.md

 ## Project structure

 Application is built with [Vue.js](https://vuejs.org/).
-For stylization [SCSS](https://sass-lang.com) preprocessor is used.
+For stylization well known [Bootstrap CSS framework](https://getbootstrap.com/) is used.
+And actually its wrapper for Vue.js which is [bootstrap-vue](https://bootstrap-vue.js.org/) addon.

 [Vuex](https://vuex.vuejs.org) is used for storage of state of "Aircraft scheduling" Application.
 For fetching data **air.service** is used as a middleware which provides more simpler interface to communicate with *aircraft API*.